Report that Russia probe includes possible obstruction raises several issues

 But Comey said at the hearing that he took Trump's alleged statement "I hope you can let this go" about former national security adviser Michael Flynn as a direction to end the investigation.

-Asked if thought the alleged comment was an attempt to obstruct, Comey said it wasn't for him to say, but "I'm sure the special counsel will work towards,to try and understand what the intention was there, and whether that's an offense."
+Asked if he thought the alleged comment was an attempt to obstruct, Comey said it wasn't for him to say, but "I'm sure the special counsel will work towards, to try and understand what the intention was there, and whether that's an offense."

 Trump a day later said Comey's testimony vindicated him, and said in response to a question at a joint press conference: "No collusion.
 No obstruction.
 He's a leaker."